zydusss/StatsStories/README.md

 # Stats Stories
-Realife examples where Mathematics / Statistical Analysis proved more than useful
+Real life examples where Mathematics / Statistical Analysis proved more than useful